afuller87/afuller87.github.io/README.md

 ## Stretch Goals
 - As a developer, I want to optimize the game's code and performance, so that it runs smoothly and efficiently for players.
-- As a developer, I want to create the original shape of the Simon game (this will be very challenging!).
+- As a developer, I want to mimic the original shape of the Simon game (this will be very challenging!).
 - As a developer, I want to create strict mode, so that the game becomes more challenging, and a single mistake results in starting over.
+- As a developer, I want to implement a timer in strict mode that would require a player to complete the game before the time runs out.
 - As a developer, I want to regularly update and improve the game, so that it remains fun and engaging over time.